-(1) The purpose of the oral examination is to prove the doctoral candidate's ability to explain and discuss scientific problems verbally.
-Depending on the doctoral candidate's preference, the oral examination shall be conducted in German, English, or upon request, in another scientific language.
-The oral examination is open to the university public unless the doctoral candidate objects.
-All members of the doctoral commission are obliged to attend the oral exam.
+(1) The purpose of the viva is to prove the doctoral candidate's ability to explain and discuss scientific problems verbally.
+Depending on the doctoral candidate's preference, the viva shall be conducted in German, English, or upon request, in another scientific language.
+The viva is open to the university public unless the doctoral candidate objects.
+All members of the doctoral commission are obliged to attend the viva.